Rejected Belly Button Piercings

-Ask your piercer about what kind of metal he’d recommend for decreasing your chance of another rejection.
+Ask your piercer what kind of metal they’d recommend for decreasing your chance of another rejection.

 Your piercer will know what kinds of metals people seem to react least to and you can benefit from that knowledge.
-You’re paying him because of his expertise, so pick his brain and see if that solves your problem.
+You’re paying them because of their expertise, so pick their brain and see if that solves your problem.